-The Serbian Orthodox Dioceses in the United States of America are canonically and hierarchically an integral part of the Serbian Orthodox Church (Patriarchate), with its See in Belgrade, Serbia.
+The Serbian Orthodox Church in North, Central and South America is canonically and hierarchically an integral part of the Serbian Orthodox Church (Patriarchate), with its See in Belgrade, Serbia.
 The USA Dioceses have Administrative Autonomy in all matters which pertain to the administration of external church affairs: the ownership, control, possession, management and administration of the real and personal property of the Dioceses and their Monasteries, Church-School Congregations and other constituent bodies.

 The joint activities of the USA Dioceses are governed by the Episcopal Council and Central Council, both of which have as their seat Saint Sava Monastery in Libertyville, Illinois, which is the first Serbian Orthodox Monastery in the USA (1923), dedicated to the first Archbishop and Enlightener of the Serbs.
 2019 marks 800 years since Saint Sava obtained autocephalous (self-governing) status for the Serbian Orthodox Church.